-Frankly, you should have the original films (all of them are on a CD these days) in your possession anyway, so you can show them to future doctors.
+Frankly, you should have the original films (all of them are on a CD these days) in your possession anyway, so you can show them to future doctors (not just for this case).
 I urge you to get them from your doctor, or from the facility that did the tests.
+Keep them at home.

 How should I prepare?